 It is always the publisher of the book who should apply for the ISBN.
 For the purposes of ISBN, the publisher is the group, organisation, company or individual who is responsible for initiating the production of a publication.
 Normally, it is also the person or body who bears the cost and financial risk in making a product available.
 It is not normally the printer, but it can be the author of the book if the author has chosen to publish their book themselves.

-The current Council is making sure that all ISBNs are released in accordance with international standards and obligations.
+The NBC monitors that all ISBNs are released in accordance with international standards and obligations.
 All ISBNs are currently being registered and each number follows a series.

 Applicants for ISBN numbers are to note that a new application form has been drawn up whereby, under the caption ‘Product Format’, one has to specify the format of the file in case of an E-book.
 This information is necessary whenever the ISBN application is for an E-book as the ISBN identifies both the work and the format – the same work in a different format will have a different ISBN.